 Four guinea pigs: 13 square feet (minimum), but more is better; generally 30" x 76" is a good size.

 Roomier cages offer many advantages that will be enjoyed by both you and your pig:

-- Larger cages are one of the most basic types of enrichment you can provide.
+- Larger enclosures are one of the most basic types of enrichment you can provide.
 Guinea pigs can live 5-7 years and can become bored and depressed without adequate stimulation.
 Imagine spending your whole life in a walk-in closet.
 Even with occasional breaks, life would be pretty dreary.

 - Adequate room to exercise means that your guinea pigs are less likely to develop medical conditions such as heart disease, diabetes, bumblefoot, and anal impaction.

 - With a roomier enclosure, guinea pigs can exercise on their schedule, not yours.
 Guinea pigs tend to be most active in the morning and evening when it may not be convenient to take them out for playtime.